 Choose a name if you have not already done so.

 Call and follow through with your state office regarding registering your chosen name, receiving an E.I.N.
-(Employer Identification Number) for tax purposes, licensing if necessary and any state permits needed especially if you are selling food whether it be your own or prepackaged.
+(Employer Identification Number) for tax purposes, licensing if necessary and any state permits needed for opening a retail store especially if you are selling food whether it be your own or prepackaged.

 Decide on your hours of operation and (once open) stick to them so that your customers do not get confused.